giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 ### Operational meaning in CSF

-The shear/torsion weight `shear_w_i(z)` scales the effective contribution of the interpolated polygon to shear- and torsion-related quantities.
+The shear/torsion weight `shear_w_i(z)` scales the effective contribution of the interpolated polygon to torsion-related quantities.

 It can represent, for example: